notofonts/noto-docs/src/descriptions/NotoSansBhaiksuki.md

-Noto Sans Bhaiksuki is a unmodulated (“sans serif”) design for texts in the historical Bhaiksuki script.
+Noto Sans Bhaiksuki is a unmodulated (“sans serif”) design for texts in the historical Indic _Bhaiksuki_ script.
 It contains 863 glyphs, 9 OpenType features, and supports 103 characters.